 By Drew De Vries

-I miss Blake, yet his death prompts reflection on what a gift life is.
-The sea of life is fickle.
-Good times will undoubtedly give way to waves of hardship, but today I strive to take joy in simply being a dad.
-It makes for fewer days spent afield, but I savor them.
+I miss Blake, but his death offers reminders that life is fragile and precious.
+Sometimes I pull the old Shakespeare Purist down from the mantle.
+The purr of the click-retrieve reminds me of my adopted grandpa.
+Good times give way to waves of hardship, but today I strive to take joy in simply being a dad.
+That commitment means fewer days spent afield, but I savor them.
 The smell of our newborn’s downy hair, friendships, shared meals, the steadfast support of a woman I love.
-In my book, these are the finer things.
-The nod of importance goes to these.
+In my world, these are the finer things.